 Pinus canariensis

 Pinus canariensis, the Canary Island pine, is a species of gymnosperm in the conifer family Pinaceae.
 It is a large, evergreen tree native and endemic to the outer Canary Islands in the Atlantic Ocean.
-It is a subtropical pine and does not tolerate low temperatures or hard frost, surviving temperatures down to about −6 to −10 °C. Within its natural area, it grows under extremely variable rainfall regimes, from less than 300 mm (12 in) to several thousands, mostly due to differences in mist-capturing by the foliage.
+It is a subtropical pine and does not tolerate low temperatures or hard frost, surviving temperatures down to about −6 to −10 °C. It grows under extremely variable rainfall regimes within its natural area, from less than 300 mm (12 in) to several thousand, mostly due to differences in mist-capturing by the foliage.
 Under warm conditions, this is one of the most drought-tolerant pines, living even with less than 200 mm (7.9 in) of rainfall per year.
 It is the vegetable symbol of the island of La Palma.

 Source: Wikipedia